Rice baseball continues their opening homestand with a rivalry game against in-state foe, Texas on Tuesday night at Reckling Park.

 Right fielder Austin Todd and third baseman Ryan Reynolds led the way at the dish for the Longhorns over the weekend.
 Todd had a team-high six hits, walking twice and striking out just once.
 Reynolds launched a home run and a double, finishing with a team-best 1.338 OPS.
 Leadoff man Duke Ellis led the Big 12 in on base percentage last season.
 He drew a staggering seven walks to go along with three base hits against Louisiana.

 Out of the pen the Longhorns will most likely use a handful of arms, as was customary under manager David Pierce in midweek action last year.
 Nico O’Donnell (0.00 ERA, 2.1 IP) and Matteo Bocchi (0.oo ERA, 3.o IP) both saw some action against the Ragin’ Cajuns and could be options to see a large chunk of innings against the Owls.
-Mason Bryant (0.00 ERA, 1 IP) will be a late-game option if things are close.Become a member and join The Roost.
-Stay plugged into the latest happenings in Rice Football with practice notes, player interviews and recruiting updates.
+Mason Bryant (0.00 ERA, 1 IP) will be a late-game option if things are close.Join The Roost.
+React to stories and news in the forum.
+Stay plugged into the latest happenings in Rice Football with practice notes recruiting updates and more.
 We are your No. 1 source for Rice Athletics News.